mjarzy/mjarzy/README.md

 ### Hey!👋

-- I'm Matthew Jarzynowski
-- A second-year Electrical Engineering (EE) student at **[McMaster University](https://www.eng.mcmaster.ca/ece/)**
+- I'm Matthew Jarzynowski, a second-year Electrical Engineering (EE) studying at **[McMaster University](https://www.eng.mcmaster.ca/ece/)**
 - Passionate about blending high-level technologies with clear and consistent design-systems to work towards a more technology-driven future
-- Check out some of my previous coursework below
+- Visit my website, **[Jarzynowski.com](https://www.jarzynowski.com/)**, to see some of my prior projects and find ways to connect with me
 ---
+> [!TIP]
+> Previous coursework and projects repos are uploaded below, feel free to check them out!